 The Wells Gallery at The Sanctuary, at The Sanctuary on Kiawah Island, about 30 minutes from Charleston, in Kiawah's newest and most luxurious resort.
-May 6 & 7, from 1-6pm -Featuring Curt Butler painting live in the gallery We will be debuting 15 new paintings from the artist as well.
-Ongoing - Featuring a selection of the Lowcountry's finest artists, Betty Anglin Smith, Shannon Smith, Jennifer Smith Rogers, George Pate, Glenn Harrington, Gary Gowans, Karen Larson Turner, Kim English, Felice Killian, Grainger McKoy and Darrell Davis.
+May 6 & 7, from 1-6pm - Featuring Curt Butler painting live in the gallery.
+We will be debuting 15 new paintings from the artist as well.
+Ongoing - Featuring a selection of paintings, jewelry and sculptures of some of the Lowcountry's finest artists, Betty Anglin Smith, Shannon Smith, Jennifer Smith Rogers, George Pate, Glenn Harrington, Gary Gowans, Karen Larson Turner, Kim English, Felice Killian, Grainger McKoy and Darrell Davis.
 Hours: Mon.-Sat., 10am-8pm & Sun., 10am-6pm.
 Contact: 843/576-1290 or at (www.wellsgallery.com).